rafael-c-alexandre/vpn-playbook/README.md

 scp $USER@$VPN_HOST:$VPN_PORT:/etc/wireguard/configs/${PEER} ${DESIREDTARGETLOCATION} -i ${IDENTITY_FILE}
 ```

+#### With WG Portal

+If wireguard is to be used with WG Portal management UI, the following actions should be performed:

+1. Navigate ton the UI, login and edit the already created wg interface (in *server mode*) by selecting the *Peer Defaults* tab.
+2. Add the following values:
+  - Endpoint (server_hostname:wireguard_port)
+  - IP networks (the IP addresses range from which the peers will get addresses)
+  - Allowed IP Addresses (which target IP ranges should be routed through the VPN interface)
+  - DNS (DNS servers which the peer should use when connectd to the VPN)
+3. Save and exit.

 ## Overriding Defaults

 You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
 For example, you can customize the wireguard ip addresses, interfaces and peers to be generated with something like: